 Antibody blood tests, also called antibody tests, check your blood by looking for antibodies, which show if you had a previous infection with the virus.
 Depending on when someone was infected and the timing of the test, the test may not find antibodies in someone with a current COVID-19 infection.
 Antibodies are proteins that help fight off infections.
-Antibody tests should not be used as the only way to diagnose someone as being currently sick with COVID-19.
+Antibody tests should not be used to diagnose someone as being currently sick with COVID-19.
+To see if you have a current infection, you need a viral test, which checks respiratory samples, such as a swab from inside your nose.

-Antibody tests are slowly becoming available through healthcare providers.
+Antibody tests are available through healthcare providers and laboratories.